 FORMER HEAD COACH OF THE UNIVERSITY OF MISSOURI, COACHES VS. CANCER FOUNDER

 Each season, college and high school basketball coaches across the nation wear sneakers with their suits during dedicated games to raise awareness and funds, while encouraging people to educate themselves about cancer prevention.
-The 2020 Suits and Sneakers Week is set for January 25th-31st but teams are encouraged to participate anytime during their season with the winning teams announced on April 1st.
+The 2021 Suits and Sneakers Week is set for January 25th-31st but teams are encouraged to participate anytime during their season with the winning teams announced on April 1st.

-Our vision for the 2019-2020 season is to make a nationwide impact on the fight against childhood cancer.
-This season, Coaches vs. Cancer Suits And Sneakers games will support childhood cancer awareness through our Gold Together campaign which raises funds to support childhood cancer research, services and awareness, and cancer prevention efforts targeting children.*
+Our vision for the 2020-2021 season is to make a nationwide impact on the fight against childhood cancer.
+This season, Coaches vs. Cancer Suits And Sneakers fundraisers will support childhood cancer awareness through our Gold Together campaign which raises funds to support childhood cancer research, services and awareness, and cancer prevention efforts targeting children.*

 *If your event has historically supported another American Cancer Society program, you may continue to do so.
 If you prefer to support the full mission of the American Cancer Society, you may opt out of the restriction to childhood cancer.